Celia (slave): State of Missouri vs. Celia, a Slave

 Judge William Augustus Hall appointed Celia's defense team: John Jameson, the lead defense attorney and himself a slave owner, Nathan Chapman Kouns, and recent law school graduate Isaac M. Boulware.
 The defense contended Newsom's death was justifiable homicide and argued that Celia, even though she was a slave, was entitled by Missouri law to use deadly force to defend herself against sexual coercion.
-The defense based their argument off of the Missouri statute of 1845, which declared "any woman" could be the victim of sexual assault; the defense argued "any woman" included slaves like Celia.
+The defense based their argument on the Missouri statute of 1845, which declared "any woman" could be the victim of sexual assault; the defense argued "any woman" included slaves like Celia.

 Judge Hall denied the defense's jury instruction to acquit based on the sexual assault and denied the jury any ability to acquit on grounds for self-defense or to find Celia justified to ward off her master's sexual advances with force or at all.
 Celia's jury consisted entirely of white male farmers, four of whom were slave owners; they convicted Celia on October 10, 1855.
 Celia's defense team filed a motion for a retrial based on alleged judicial misconduct by Judge Hall; the judge overruled this motion, and Celia was sentenced on October 13, 1855, to be executed by hanging November 16, 1855.
 The defense appealed to the Missouri Supreme Court, but the judge did not grant a stay of execution.

 Celia escaped Callaway Country Jail on November 11; she remained at large until the beginning of December to prevent her death before the Supreme Court could rule on her case.
 Harry Newsom returned Celia to the jail after she escaped.
 The Callaway Circuit Court ruled against Celia's stay of execution on December 18, 1855, as there was no doubt she had killed Robert Newsom, and they judged her motives irrelevant.
 The night before her execution, Celia gave a full confession and once again denied that anyone had helped her, including George.
 This confession was reported in the Fulton Telegraph and published no mention of the sexual abuse by Newsom or Celia's children by him.

 On December 21, 1855, Celia was hanged at 2:30 in the afternoon.